HTLM5 Doctor Element index

 1. You are to create an index.html inside your parsons folder that contains

-2. a picture of you (to help me recognize the person with the name)
+2. a picture of you (to help me associate the person with the name)

 3. your major